Drunk Driver Lawyer Atlanta

 Pain includes your injuries, as well as the physical impact your injuries have on your life.
 Being unable to participate in activities you could before, struggling to do things without hurting from your injuries, limited movement, scarring, and similar things that impact your quality of life might be relevant here.

 Suffering is the emotional impact stemming from your injuries.
-Depression or anxiety caused by your accident, general distress over your injuries, or a fear stemming from your accident such as a sudden fear of dogs after a dog bite might be relevant here.
+Depression or anxiety caused by your accident, general distress over your injuries, or fear stemming from your accident such as a sudden fear of dogs after a dog bite might be relevant here.

 Every case is different, and the physical and emotional impact on people after an accident will obviously be different based on the person and the accident itself.
 An experienced Personal Injury Attorney will be able to help guide you through the process of figuring out just what these impacts might be for your specific case.